Air Curtains For Sanitation Support

-In a 62,000 sq. ft. facility, Empire Packaging and Displays produces $50M annually in corrugated boxes and displays, many of which give food producers the means to package & ship products in hygienic envelopes.
-The Empire team realized “plastic strips were the number one hazard in the factory – even more than the equipment we used,” said co-owner Hal Mottet, “because they were constantly dirty, had turned cloudy after a month of use, and were often pushed aside by staff who found them cumbersome and intrusive to their work.”
-The Empire team discovered that for a few dollars in electricity per month they could achieve a safe and effective barrier to keep dust, debris and flying insects out of the plant with the bonus of a more productive climatic conditions for workers.
-With the installation of three Mars air curtains riding shotgun over their 14-foot dock doors, “The plant is definitely more comfortable and visibility around the dock doors is at all-time highs which eliminates our worries about worker safety.
+In their 62,000 sq. ft. facility, Empire Packaging and Displays produces $50M annually in corrugated boxes and power wing displays, many of which give food producers the means to package and ship products in hygienic envelopes.
+The Empire team realized that “plastic strips were the number one hazard in the factory – even more than the equipment we used,” said co-owner Hal Mottet, “because they were constantly dirty, had turned cloudy after a month of use, and were often pushed aside by staff who found them cumbersome and intrusive to their work.”
+The Empire team discovered that for a few dollars in electricity per month they could achieve a safe and effective barrier to keep dust, debris, and flying insects out of the plant, with the bonus of a more productive climatic conditions for workers.
+With the installation of three Mars air curtains over their 14-foot dock doors, The plant is definitely more comfortable and visibility around the dock doors is at all-time highs which eliminates our worries about worker safety.

 THE KING OF SHIPPING FINDS A DEPENDABLE PARTNER